civilservicelgbt/theme/README.md

 #### Home page section toggles

-There are 4 sections that display on the homepage: news, events, publications and consultations.
+There are 5 sections that display on the homepage: news, events, publications, topics and consultations.

 By default, they do not appear.
 You need to manually enable them.
 To do that add: